What is a Balance Transfer Fee, and Why Should You Care?

 Is 3% a good balance transfer fee?

-Most balance transfer fees are between 3% and 5%, so a 3% balance transfer fee is a good price.
-Be sure to compare each card’s introductory balance transfer interest rate and terms of the promotion.
+Most balance transfer fees are between 3% and 5%, and a 3% balance transfer fee is typical.
+Be sure to compare each card's introductory balance transfer interest rate and the number of months you'll receive the promotional rate.